The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Michigan, US

 Accepting New Patients

-Michael Forness is a Pediatric Orthopedics specialist and a Palliative Medicine provider in Traverse City, Michigan.
-Dr. Forness has been practicing medicine for over 42 years and is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Clubfoot, Congenital Femoral Deficiency, Absence of Tibia, and Syndactyly Type 1.
+Michael Forness is a Pediatric Orthopedics specialist and a Palliative Medicine provider practicing medicine in Traverse City, Michigan.
+He has been practicing medicine for over 42 years.
+Dr. Forness is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Beukes Familial Hip Dysplasia, Clubfoot, Congenital Femoral Deficiency, and Absence of Tibia.
+Dr. Forness is board certified in American Osteopathic Board Of Orthopedic Surgery, Orthopedic Surgery - 1992.
 Dr. Forness is currently accepting new patients.

 Experienced in Preaxial Polydactyly Type 1